AckeeCZ/tapestry/README.md

 ## TapestryConfig

-This currently only has one argument `relase`, more will be added here
+This currently only has one argument `release`, more will be added here

 ## Release